Eric Bocat

-Eric Junior Bocat (born 16 July 1999) is a French professional footballer who plays as a left-back for club Stoke City.
+Eric-Junior Doriane Magate Kom Baga Bocat (born 16 July 1999) is a French professional footballer who plays as a left-back for club Stoke City.

 Career

 Early career

 Bocat was born in Paris and began playing football with youth teams Val d'Europe and US Torcy in Seine-et-Marne before joining the Dijon academy.
 He made eleven appearances for Dijon's B team in 2017–18 and 24 appearances for Brest's B team in 2018–19 before he joined Lille in August 2019.
 Bocat played for Lille's B team 20 times in the Championnat National 2 during the 2019–20 campaign and made his senior debut in a Coupe de France round of 16 tie against SAS Épinal which ended in a shock 2–1 defeat.

 Mouscron

 Bocat left Lille on 1 August 2020 and signed for Belgian top flight club Mouscron.
 He only made nine appearances in 2020–21 as Mouscron suffered relegation to the First Division B amid severe financial problems.
 He was a regular in 2021–22, playing 27 times as Mouscron's situation worsened and they were declared bankrupt at the end of the season.